-In the 21st century the vast majority of bowling alleys have automatic scorers.
-This is one of the reasons why so many beginners and sometimes even experts, have no idea how their average bowling score is calculated.
-It's quite simple to figure out your bowling score average and the system used is universal through all bowling leagues and professional bowling associations.
-I will provide you with a bowling score calculator if you want to play around with different bowling score outcomes.
+In the 21st century the vast majority of bowling alleys have automatic scoring.
+This is one of the reasons why so many beginners and sometimes even experts, have no idea how an average bowling score is calculated.
+It’s quite simple to figure out your bowling score average and the system used is universal through all bowling leagues and professional bowling associations.
+We also provide you with a bowling score calculator if you want to play around with different bowling score outcomes.

 When you join a bowling league or bowling tournament you’ll be required to provide your average bowling score.
 This is a primary indicator used to setup handicapping or to help build evenly leveled teams.
 The idea is to make leagues with teams that are equally skillful or give the lesser skilled bowler a handicap against a more skilled bowler, given them both an equal chance at winning the game.

 To determine your average bowling score you can follow the below simple steps:

 - Take the total of all your games played and add them together.
 In most leagues you’ll bowl a 3 game series, giving you 3 different bowl game scores.
 For example, if you scored 151 in game one, 189 in game 2 and 166 in game 3 you would add 151, 189 and 166 together and get a total of 526.
 Basically it’s 151 + 189 + 166 = 526.

 - After you’ve added up all your bowling games you’ll now need to do one last thing to get your bowling score average.
 You’ll take 526 and divide it by the total amount of games you played, which as we mentioned above would be 3.
 This would give you 175.33.
 You always average down with the decimal so your average would be 175 for the 3 games you played.